eProsima/Integration-Service-docs/docs/xml-config-file.rst

 This is a similar case as the previous one, but in the other way, as in the connector *protocol_shapes* of our example.

-The same logic applies in this connectors as in the :ref:`rtps to other protocol` case, but in this case, the RTPS participant is the publisher.
+The same logic applies in this connectors as in the :ref:`rtps to other protocol` case, but in this case, the RTPS participant is the writer.
 An example of this can be found on `FIROS2 <https://github.com/eProsima/FIROS2/tree/master/examples/helloworld_ros2>`__.

 .. image:: IS-Other-to-RTPS.png